 Certificate Revokation List

-We can generate certificates but we also can revoke them using step ca revoke &lt;serialnumber&gt; or, if you have the certificate file and the private key file, using step ca revoke certificate_file privatekey_file.
+or, if you have the certificate file and the private key file, using step ca revoke certificate_file privatekey_file

 However, our clients have no way to verify the certificates have been revoked yet.
 Let’s fix that.

-As of today, 2021-09-12, it is not yet possible to generate a CRL file using step nor step-ca. They plan to develop it though.
+As of today, 2021-09-12, it is not yet possible to generate a CRL file using step

 However, others have found workarounds.
-Since all the information we need is in the database, we can manually generate the CRL using good old bash and openssl commands.
+Since all the information we need is in the database, we can manually generate the CRL using good old bash

-When you revoke a certificate, its serial number and date of revocation is added to the database table revoked_x509_certificates in “binary JSON” format.
-Using the bash script in the gist above, we will generate an index.txt file containing all the revoked certificates.
-This file can be ingested by openssl ca -gencrl command.
+When you revoke a certificate, its serial number and date of revocation is added to the database table revoked_x509_certificates

-For convenience, I have packaged all the config files and scripts in a container image called crl .
-Whenever I need to generate the CRL, I simply start the container with docker compose up crl.
+For convenience, I have packaged all the config files and scripts in a container image called crl

-Let’s try that by first revoking our first certificate: step ca revoke test1.crt test1.key.
+Let’s try that by first revoking our first certificate: step ca revoke test1.crt test1.key

-Let’s start the crl container to generate the CRL: docker compose up crl &gt; crl.pem.
+container to generate the CRL: docker compose up crl > crl.pem

-Let’s check the CRL contains our certificate: openssl crl -in crl.pem -text -noout.
+Let’s check the CRL contains our certificate: openssl crl -in crl.pem -text -noout

 It looks fine visually, let’s make sure the serial number is correct.
 We first need to concatenante our CA chain with the CRL file.